pkgprateek/LeetCodeSync/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve LeetHub
+about: Create a report to help us improve LeetCodeSync
 title: ''
 labels: bug
 assignees: pkgprateek
 ---

 ## Please review previous closed issues before filling out a new one!
 Duplicate issues will be closed without comment.